 Time well spent:

-Get your studio space setup for demoing and sketching.
+Get your writing or studio space setup for demoing and sketching.
 Have a good mic patched and ready to capture the magic.
 This is like a landscape photographer who has their camera with them all the time and has their settings all worked out.
 They are ready to capture a magic moment when it happens.

 Malcom Gladwell’s book Outliers mentions the 10,000 hours to “master a skill” principle.
 The idea goes that if you want to master something you need to spend 10,000 hours doing it.